khanfaizan123/fyle-internship-challenge-23/README.md

 ## About Project Ui

-* When you open project for each  first time  you see a provide username dialogbox .
 * provide username of github profile and then if name exists on github it shows github repos and user details on the other ui.